gm-walker/gastronomicon/README.md

 # running the app

 I have used **Docker** to simulate how this application would function.
+Don't fret; you can run the app without it.

 ## prerequisites